 You can use any of the three SSL options free of charge (for custom SSL you just need to bring your own certificate).
 However, if you simply want to start delivering assets over HTTPS as quickly as possible and with very minimal configuration, then Shared SSL is the option for you.

 Enabling Shared SSL in your KeyCDN dashboard is easy.
-Simply navigate to your zone’s advanced settings, scroll down to the SSL section and select the “shared” option.
+Simply navigate to your Zone settings, scroll down to the SSL section and select the "shared" option.

 There are a couple of advantages and disadvantages to using Shared SSL.
 Depending upon your requirements, you may decide that Shared SSL is the right choice for you or you may want to use one of our other two SSL options.

 - Extremely easy to setup (no need to configure a Zone Alias or set a CNAME record)

 - Will require a change in URLs if you decide to use a different Zone or change CDN providers

 As you've probably gathered from this Shared SSL setup guide, configuring Shared SSL is extremely straightforward.
 One thing to be aware of however when using Shared SSL is that the Zone URL (i.e. the kxcdn.com domain) only works for HTTPS if Shared SSL is enabled.
 In other words, if you enable the Let's Encrypt or Custom SSL options, your CDN assets will no longer be accessible via